Nlouis38/tesla-clone/README.md

 # TESLA CLONE
 For the past month I have been studying HTML, CSS, JS and REACT and here is my first project using react.
-One thing I wish is that I took the time to learn how to use Git anf Github before starting this one lol.
+One thing I wish is that I took the time to Git and Github before starting this one lol.
 Making the app was pretty smooth until it was just about finished and somehow I completely broke the app.
 I tried to control Z my way into a state where the app would work again but that didn't happen.
 After about two days I was able to fix the problem but with GIT it could have been easily avoided.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.